 Let's talk about journaling.
 Here's what I do: 3 blog ideas, and a list-form brain dump.
 The lists look something like: Anxious About, Excited About, Proud Of, Grateful For, Reach Out To, etc. It helps clear my mind before my day starts.
 I use a blank Moleskine notebook, but there are all kinds of guided journaling/free-writing workbooks if you struggle for content.

 I've also started doing affirmations because, turns out, I'm one hell of a manifester.
 I keep an affirmation journal nearby that I read in the morning.
 Go ahead, roll your eyes.
 I'm laughing all the way to the bank, fools.

 I'm a morning person, so I like to front-load my day because I lose my creativity in the afternoon.
-After breakfast, I'll work hard for about 2 hours and then stop, take a shower, and put on real pants.
-Then I'll work another hour and stop for lunch.
+After breakfast, I'll work hard writing all my content for the day and then I spend the afternoon checking notifications, answering email, etc.

 So this is what I do every morning!
 I love it.
 I start my day in a good mood, inspired, calm, and with a list of ideas I can get creative with later.
 Try it for yourself!

 P.S.
 Social Media: A Day In The Life.
 The answer to what exactly is my job?

 P.P.S.
 One time I went off Facebook - and lived to tell about it.